 This list is a good starting point, but ask your outfitter if they have any other suggestions or requirements.
 Many outfitters rent camping equipment and other essentials.

 In hot weather: Swimsuit and/or shorts (for women, it’s recommended to wear shorts over the swimsuit, as the rubber of the rafts can chafe or be especially slippery on bare skin — making it more difficult to stay in the boat!).
-A long-sleeved shirt can help prevent sunburn, and on super-hot days, an all-cotton short will stay wet longer and keep you cooler.
+A long-sleeved shirt can help prevent sunburn, and on super-hot days, an all-cotton shirt will stay wet longer and keep you cooler.
 Some companies require you to wear closed toe shoes, such as river-specific shoes or old tennis or running shoes.
 All companies require that your footwear has a heel strap — no flip flops, clogs or mules allowed.

 In cooler weather: No cotton!
 An insulating shirt (polypropylene) or fleece jacket is essential.
 A raincoat or “splash jacket” provides more insulation and warmth.
 Wetsuits are available for rental by most companies, or at one of two local river stores.
 Wool or polypro socks, booties, or sandals, river shoes or running shoes.